 Once you've decided on your bar type, pick a name.
 Don't underestimate the value of a good name.
 Your bar name should be consistent with your bar type and brand.
 The name should resonate with your target audience.
 Remember that your bar name will be at the vanguard of your marketing efforts, so choose well.
-Read more on how to name your business.

 2. Create a business plan.